takeshimg92/takeshimg92.github.io/_posts/2023-01-27-auc_optimiz.md

 categories: posts
 tags: [datascience]
 image: archer.jpg
+description: "How to directly optimize the ROC AUC as a loss function using differentiable surrogates, with theory and implementation."
 ---

 A common application of binary classification models is *ranking*, more than *classification* itself.
 The difference between the two is subtle: